L0nlySegments/iOS3-Passcode-Bypass/readme.md

 ## Prologue
-This tool will bypass the lock-screen passcode on age old iOS 3.1.3 devices (would pobably also work on lower versions, didn't try tho).
+This tool will bypass the lock-screen passcode on old iOS 3.1.3 devices (would pobably also work on lower versions, didn't try tho).
 The code is heavly based on the Spirit Jailbreak sourcecode by comex <3.

 This is an implementation of the MobileBackupCopy Exploit.
 It is used to null-out the /var/Keychains/keychain-2.db file, effecifly removing the lock-screen passcode without any further loss of data.